vukics/cppqed/doc/installationGuide.markdown

     $ sudo apt-get update
     $ sudo apt-get install libcppqedelements-daily-dev cppqedscripts python-cpypyqed

-The current documentation can be installed with
+The current documentation can be installed (Ubuntu Saucy only) with

+    $ sudo apt-get install cppqed-doc-2.10
+    # or
-    $ sudo apt-get install cppqed-doc
+    $ sudo apt-get install cppqed-doc-daily

 ### Arch